arecker/bennedetto/README.md

 ### Personality

-* Don't be a jagweed.
+* Don't be a jagweed